What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Abilities give us confidence to cope with the world.
 Without them we just try to survive.
 When surviving becomes difficult we become desperate.
 When desperation takes hold, tragedy is almost certain because we inevitably become the abuser or the abused.

-Avoid Desperation: The easiest way to avoid problems like drugs, debt, pornography, etc. – is to never start.
+Avoid Desperation: The simplest way to avoid problems like drugs, debt, pornography, etc. – is to never start.

 As difficult, pointless or boring, as school may appear at times, it is a critical practice time in our life to develop habits and skills.
-Think of the disadvantages and challenges created by not being able to read, do math, understand history, complete work on time and work with others.
+Think of the disadvantages and challenges created by not being able to read, do math, understand history, complete work on time, do what we say we will do, and work with others.
 The lack of these skills limits our options, such as employment, which puts us in survival mode right from the start of adulthood.
 We easily become susceptible to abuse.
 Desperate to feel valued and important we can easily become the abuser.
 Find positive, useful interests and develop habits and skills that fit those interests.
 Don’t do nothing.
 Doing nothing leads to boredom which steals our productive time and we are left alone, weak and likely desperate.

 There is no need to have our life all planned out in our youth.
 We can’t know our true purpose in high school because we don’t even know all the available options.
 From a young age some of us may know exactly what we want to become in life, but most of us learn along the way.
 However, we can’t find our purpose by wandering around aimlessly.
 As we focus on developing habits and skills now, in our youth, our confidence will increase and our purpose will eventually become evident for us to choose.